Improving Pre-trained Adult Glioma Segmentation Models Using only Post-processing Techniques: Conclusion

 We demonstrated that an adaptive, radiomic-based postprocessing pipeline improved the accuracy of brain segmentation models on multiple BraTS 2025 glioma segmentation tasks with zero additional GPU hours.
 These findings promote shifting the focus from building increasingly larger models or further resource intensive training schemes, towards data‑driven efficient post-processing strategies.
 By fine-tuning large-scale segmentation models using adaptive post-processing, we can make automated brain tumor segmentation both accurate and equitable.

 \begin{credits}

 This work was supported by the National Cancer Institute (UG3 CA236536), the Spanish Ministerio de Ciencia e Innovación, the Agencia Estatal de Investigación, NextGenerationEU grants PDC2022-133865-I00 and PID2022-141493OB-I00, and the EUCAIM project co-funded by the European Union (Grant Agreement \#101100633).
 The authors acknowledge the Universidad Politécnica de Madrid for providing computing resources on the Magerit Supercomputer.
+This work was also supported by the Comunidad de Madrid, Spain through the MAGERIT-CM project (TEC-2024/COM-44).

 \end{credits}